-US state privacy laws are imposing new requirements on businesses with significant new legal and technical implications.
+US state privacy laws impose significant requirements on businesses with considerable legal and technical implications.

-These US state privacy laws provide customers more control over their personal information by granting additional rights and requiring businesses to be transparent about their privacy practices.
-There are, however, significant differences in scope, consumers’ rights, and enforcement.
-See our US privacy cheatsheet for more information.
+The US state privacy laws provide consumers with more control over their personal information, by granting dedicated consumer rights and requiring businesses to be transparent about their privacy practices.
+Although generally consistent, there may be, however, differences in scope, consumers’ rights, and enforcement among the different state laws.
+Check our US privacy cheatsheet for more information.

 Our solutions take the guesswork out of compliance by doing the heavy technical and legal lifting.

-With iubenda, you can meet these new legal requirements.
+With iubenda, you can simplify compliance with these legal requirements

 US state privacy laws require you, among others, to provide your users with an up-to-date Privacy Policy, including specific information, such as US users’ privacy rights and a description of your personal information processing practices.